PARIS CHRISTMAS MARKET DATES 2014:

 Getting there : Metro: Champs-Elysées

-And don’t forget to bring your young ones to the Maison de l’Alsace on December 4th, at 17:00.
+And don’t forget to bring your young ones to the Maison de l’Alsace on December 5th, at 17:00 (to be confirmed).
 Saint-Nicolas will be at the front of the shop distributing gingerbread to children.
 He will be accompanied by eleven young members of the Chorale des Cigals’ Angels de Guebwiller who will sing Christmas carols.

 Christmas Market: Gare de l’Est Market